noelc-s/website/_posts/_2020-05-17-PostIdeas.md

 ---

 * A geometric intuition of lagrange duality
-* Brouwer's fixed point theorem in all dimensions using homology functor
 * Why gold gets its color and relativistic effects of d orbitals
 * why defects are the most reactive and orbitals sticking out
 * The shape of the orbitals from the wave equation